StevenLooman/swmfs_monitoring_scripts/README.md

 # SWMFS Monitoring Scripts

-A PowerShell module for parsing and working with SWMFS (Shared Working Memory File System) monitoring statistics on Windows and Linux platforms.
+A PowerShell module for parsing and working with SWMFS (Smallworld Master File System) monitoring statistics on Windows and Linux platforms.

 ## Overview